Georgia Section 8 Housing

 Housing authorities play a key role in administering the Section 8 housing program in Georgia.
 Here's an overview of their role and how to find your local housing authority:

-Role of Housing Authorities: Housing authorities in Georgia are responsible for administering the Section 8 housing program at the local level.
+Housing authorities in Georgia are responsible for administering the Section 8 housing program at the local level.
 This includes accepting and processing applications, verifying eligibility, and managing the waiting list for rental assistance.
 Housing authorities also work with landlords to ensure that rental units meet Section 8 housing quality standards.

-Different Housing Authorities in Georgia: There are multiple housing authorities in Georgia that administer the Section 8 housing program.
+There are multiple housing authorities in Georgia that administer the Section 8 housing program.
 The largest of these is the Atlanta Housing Authority, which serves the Atlanta metropolitan area.
 Other housing authorities in Georgia include the Housing Authority of Savannah, the Housing Authority of Columbus, and the Housing Authority of DeKalb County, among others.
 Each housing authority serves a specific geographic area, so it's important to contact your local housing authority to determine which one serves your area.

-Contacting Your Local Housing Authority: To contact your local housing authority in Georgia, you can use the DCA's housing authority search tool.
+To contact your local housing authority in Georgia, you can use the DCA's housing authority search tool.
 This tool allows you to search for housing authorities by county or city and provides contact information for each housing authority.

 The following table shows the most prominent Housing Authorities in Georgia along with their contact information.